Self Management Skills and Why are They Important in 2022?

 Stress management is a critical component of self-management.
 By practicing the skills we covered above, your stress levels will naturally decrease.

-Eating healthy and exercising is also an essential component of reducing stress levels.
+Eating healthily and exercising is also an essential component of reducing stress levels.
 According to the American Psychological Association, 62% of adults who exercise said it’s effective for managing stress.

 Now that you have a better idea of the skillsets needed to improve self-management, let’s dive into the strategies you can implement to achieve each one.